RDFLib/rdflib-sparql/README.md

 RDFLib-SPARQL
 =============

-A SPARQL 1.1 implementation for RDFLib
+A SPARQL 1.1 implementation for RDFLib.

 This replaces the old implementation available in RDFExtras, hopefully with more maintainable code.